adithyaanilkumar/SafeNet/README.md

 - ## What is SafeNet?
 We believe in the concept that a part of human is all about helping others in need.
-Whats more important than being safe and not having to worry about who will be there for you wen you are in trouble.
+What's more important than being safe and not having to worry about who will be there for you when you are in trouble.

 SafeNet is a project which attempts to do just that.
 SafeNet focuses on public safety which